engraving-challenges/winterwind/MuseScore-1-3/bertalan-fodor/README.md

 hiding invisible elements and adding spacers to avoid the most annoying collisions
 - Measure 4 adding other voices: switching between 1st and 2nd voices here and there to allow collision detection and the tie in right hand last note
 - It is very annoying that musescore jumps to the next page... but Sibelius would do the same :) and had I a bigger screen...
+- Adding articulations and symbols - I move Ped symbols now to allow copy&pasting the changed location as well